 6. Have you calculated the costs of caring for a pet?
 If spending money on your pets isn’t a concern for you, I would still consider the impact of veterinary care costs.
-I strongly recommend pet insurance — and you should enroll your pet as soon as possible so that post-adoption health issues don’t get labeled as preexisting conditions.
-Pet insurance isn’t cheap, but you can adjust your coinsurance and deductibles, and there are potential discounts (such as a rate reduction for spayed and neutered pets).
-It’s been worth it for us — for example, when one of our cats somehow found some string and ate it, he had to have tests, surgery, and a two-day vet stay, which totaled more than $4,000.
+I strongly recommend pet insurance — and you should enroll your pet as soon as possible so that post-adoption health issues don’t get classified as preexisting conditions.
+Pet insurance isn’t cheap, but you can adjust your coinsurance and deductible, and discounts are usually available (such as a rate reduction for spayed and neutered pets).
+It’s been worth it for us; for example, when one of our cats somehow found some string and ate it, he had to have tests, surgery, and a two-day vet stay, which totaled more than $4,000.
 With pet insurance, we paid much less.

 Does your family have a pet, and if so, what kind?
 Did you have the same type of pet as a kid?
 If your child is old enough, does she help out with pet care?
 Did you have to move your pet down your priority list when you had a baby and felt guilty about it?
 (No judgment here!)
 If you’re planning to get a pet, what are you considering?
 What’s your advice on how to decide if you’re ready for a pet?

 - 10 Signs Your Family is Ready for A Pet [Care.com]